MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localusersandgroups.md

 <!-- Configure-Description-Begin -->
 <!-- Description-Source-DDF -->
 This Setting allows an administrator to manage local groups on a Device.
+Possible settings

-Possible settings: 1.
-Update Group Membership: Update a group and add and/or remove members though the 'U' action.
+1. Update Group Membership Update a group and add and/or remove members though the 'U' action.
 When using Update, existing group members that are not specified in the policy remain untouched.

-2. Replace Group Membership: Restrict a group by replacing group membership through the 'R' action.
+2. Replace Group Membership Restrict a group by replacing group membership through the 'R' action.
 When using Replace, existing group membership is replaced by the list of members specified in the add member section.
-This option works in the same way as a Restricted Group and any group members that are not specified in the policy are removed.
+This option works in the same way as a Restricted Group and any group members that are not specified in the policy are removed

 > [!CAUTION]
 > If the same group is configured with both Replace and Update, then Replace will win.